oceanzhang88/MigrationViz/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Project2_17017442470190/TXBoard?:language=en-US&:display_count=n&:origin=viz_share_link&:embed=yes&:showVizHome=no" width = '900' height = '750' scrolling='yes' style="display: block; margin: auto;"></iframe>

+<h1 style="text-align: center;">Migration Correlated with other Factors</h1>
+What could be causing these migration patterns as well as population changes?
+Below, we have taken a look at political party, regions, as well as unemployment to see if there are any relations with migrations and population change.

-<h1 style="text-align: center;"> Political Party Influence</h1>
+<h2 style="text-align: center;"> Political Party Influence</h2>

-What could be causing these migration patterns?
 Perhaps political party is causing it, or at least correlating with it.
 This could be due to Republican/Democratic policies or common characteristics of Republican/Democratic-led states.

 The below graph charts year-over-year population change for every state, colored by political party.
 The party in each year is determined by the most recent presidential election results, ignoring all else.
 For example, you can see how Georgia turned blue in 2020.
 2020 Census data was also missing, so each state was given a population value interpolated between 2019 and 2021.